 This is a very important question to consider.

 Therefore, your budget should be as transparent as possible!
-Your donors will want to know exactly how their donation will be used!
+Showing your donors exactly how their donation will be used can help to increase donations.

 Choose a Crowdfunding Platform